collapsed-stacks/startups/questions/2961/business-concept-of-tinder.md

 - posted by: [daneyh](https://stackexchange.com/users/5609549/daneyh) on 2015-01-11
 - score: -2

-<p>Another form of advertising which I believe could generate additional revenue for tinder is ability to offer passporting or chosen location as a premium feature and the ability to 'replay' past dismissals.</p>
+Another form of advertising which I believe could generate additional revenue for tinder is ability to offer passporting or chosen location as a premium feature and the ability to 'replay' past dismissals.

-<p>I've also thought the idea of placing advertisements in the photo stream would be another method of generating revenue.</p>
+I've also thought the idea of placing advertisements in the photo stream would be another method of generating revenue.